WCWA: WTOL

-WCWA is Toldeo's second oldest radio station.
-It signed on the air on April 10, 1938 at 1200 kilocycles.
+WCWA is Toledo's second oldest radio station.
+It signed on the air on April 10, 1938, at 1200 kilocycles.
 It was powered at only 250 watts, using the call sign WTOL.
 It was founded by former Toledo prosecutor Frazier Reams (whose family owned the station all the way until 1996).
 Originally a daytimer, required to go off the air at night, WTOL was granted authority for around-the-clock operations in 1939.
 It was an affiliate of the NBC Blue Network (later to become ABC Radio).

 Programming on WTOL, until the mid-1960s, was a full-service format of news, information, sports, ABC network programs and various types of music, including pop, country, jazz, and, by the early 1960s, some rock and roll.
 The station started broadcasting 24 hours a day in 1962 with the new format "Demand Radio 123".
 The tight format wore out in less than two years.
 In 1964 switched to a personality-driven middle of the road (MOR) sound.
 For many years, WTOL was a family of three broadcast stations which included WTOL-TV 11 and 104.7 WTOL-FM (now WIOT).